FrostScent/traefik-mkcert/README.md

 ## for WSL
 if you use `WSL` as your dev environment, you need to proceed below to get correct `TLS` certs for `traefik`.
-install `mkcert` and create certs for both of `WSL` linux OS and `Windows` host OS.
+1. install `mkcert` and create certs for both of `WSL` linux OS and `Windows` host OS.
-copy certs of `Windows` host OS to linux `WLS` OS and use that certs for `traefik` container.
+2. Copy certs of `Windows` host OS to linux `WLS` OS and use that certs for `traefik` container.
 This is because the target you are connecting to is the host machine, not `WSL` linux OS.

 ## Run application

 Your application should be served on port 3000.
-And you will access that service by address `app.dev.com` You can change the service port and domain from `dynamic_conf.yaml` file.
+And you will access that service by address `app.dev.com`
+You can change the service port and domain from `dynamic_conf.yaml` file.

 ## Run docker compose